 Since 2018, PCTR has embraced visually impaired and blind athletes.
 We add a question to registration so that we can fully prepare for your race and sighted guide with proper race bibs.
 If you need a "Guide Runner", please email us at RunPCTR@gmail.com.

 - All finishers will receive a handmade wooden medal with a bottle opener and lanyard by Elevation Culture.
 This is our most expensive finishers medal of all our events so you will all go home happy.

-- Age group winners will have social media bragging rights in the top 3 for each male and female in the following categories:
+- Age group winners will receive a special award tag and have social media bragging rights in the top 3 for each male and female in the following categories:

 - 12 and under

 - 13 to 16